vindie13/dcppc-workshops/draft-emails/may-invite.md

 The event will run from 9am-5pm on both days.

-On **Wednesday, May 30**, activities will focus on communicating the awesome things we've done already.
+On **Wednesday, May 30**, activities will focus on communicating the awesome things we're doing already!

 On **Thursday, May 31**, activities will support brainstorming and planning future work.

 Each afternoon of the event will feature breakout collaboration and discussion sessions suggested and organized by you, the attendees!

 Every person affiliated with the Data Commons is invited.
-Vivien Bonazzi will be there!
+Dr. Vivien Bonazzi intends to come!

 _We would love_ to have at least 3 people from each team and at least 2 people from each of the data stewards.
 Come join us on May 30-31, share all the great work your team is doing, and be inspired by others in the Commons!